adap/flower/doc/source/how-to-use-strategies.rst

 to client and potentially change these values each round, for example, to adjust the learning rate.
 The client will receive the dictionary returned by the ``on_fit_config_fn`` in its own ``client.fit()`` function.
-And while the values can be also passed directly form via the context this function can be a place of adding some randomness that can't be achieved by the context, which is static.
+And while the values can be also passed directly via the context this function can be a place to implement finer control over the `fit` behaviour that may not be achieved by the context, which sets fixed values.

 Similar to ``on_fit_config_fn``, there is also ``on_evaluate_config_fn`` to customize the configuration sent to ``client.evaluate()``